niclabs/ratadns/_posts/2015-11-26-Speedy-Meets-Fievel.md

 Capturing the DNS packet stream, either directly on the server machine or through port mirroring, it's performed with the help of tcpdump.
 It has a stable and widespread format, commonly called PCAP.
 In addition to dump the captured packets into the disk, TCPDUMP may generate a stream into stdout.
 It's this mechanism that is used in Speedy -our packet serializer- to do its job.

-# Speedy, Packet Serializer
+# Speedy: Packet Serializer

 TCPDUMP output is redirected through a pipe to Speedy, our packet serializer.
 This module takes a network packet in the PCAP format and interprets it as a DNS packet, including IP and UDP headers.
 Then analyzes this packet and writes it as a JSON message with a well-defined format.
 Which parts of the packet are serialized can be chosen when launching the tool.
 What parts may be chosen?.
 You may choose the source and destination IP addresses, the DNS's queries section, the DNS's answers section and the authoritative name servers DNS's section.

 The module was developed in the C programming language, with the help of several libraries: libpcap was used to read the packets, ldns to read them as DNS packets and json-c packages to serialize the data in the JSON format.
-Furthermore, it was developed with the use of multiple cores in mind, by the use worker threads.
+Furthermore, it was developed with the use of multiple cores in mind, by the use of worker threads.
 The amount of worker threads can be passed as a parameter when running the program.

 The serialization format is a length-prefixed JSON message, so message blocks can be quickly read.
 An example of Speedy output, both for a query to and an answer from the server is showed below.
 IP addresses are anonymized with a hash function due to privacy concerns: